Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Background

 In order to define the star expansion matrix, we define the star expansion bipartite graph. \begin{definition}[star expansion bipartite graph] Given a hypergraph $\mathcal{H}=( \mathcal{V}, \mathcal{E})$, {the \emph{star expansion bipartite graph}} $\mathcal{B}_{\mathcal{V}, \mathcal{E}}$ is the bipartite graph with vertices $\gV\bigsqcup \gE$ and edges $\{ (v,e)\in \gV\times \gE \mid v\in e \}$. \end{definition} \begin{definition} The star expansion incidence matrix $H$ of a hypergraph $\mathcal{H}=( \mathcal{V}, \mathcal{E})$ is the $|\gV| \times 2^{|\gV|}$ $0$-$1$ incidence matrix $H$ where $H_{v,e}=1$ iff $v\in e$ for $(v,e) \in \gV \times \gE$ for some fixed orderings on both $\gV$ and $2^{\gV}$. \end{definition}

-In practice, as data to machine learning algorithms, the matrix $H$ is sparsely represented by its nonzeros.
+In practice, as data to machine learning algorithms, the matrix $H$ is sparsely represented by its nonzero entries.

 {To study the symmetries of a given hypergraph $\gH=(\gV, \gE)$, we consider the permutation group on the vertices $\gV$, denoted as $Sym(\gV)$, which acts {jointly} on {the rows and columns of }star expansion adjacency matrices.
-We assume the rows and columns of a star expansion adjacency matrix {have some} canonical ordering {given by} some prefixed ordering of the vertices, say lexicographic ordering.
+We assume the rows and columns of a star expansion adjacency matrix {have some} canonical ordering, say lexicographic ordering, {given by} some prefixed ordering of the vertices.
 Therefore, each hypergraph $\gH$ has a unique canonical matrix representation $H$.}

 {We define the action of a permutation $\pi\in Sym(\gV)$ on a star expansion adjacency matrix $H$:}